If you have attention deficit hyperactivity disorder (ADHD), it can cause problems with intimacy and lead to some communication problems.

 - You can have trouble paying attention during sex.
 Your mind might wander during foreplay, cuddling, or sex.
-That may seem normal to you.
-But your partner may misinterpret it as lack of interest.
+That may seem normal to you, but your partner may see it as lack of interest.

 - Your mood or desires may change suddenly.
 One day you might like cuddling or a certain sex act.
-The next day, the same thing might bother you.
+The next day, the same things might bother you.

 - Feelings like anger and loneliness may make you less interested in sex.
-These feelings may also cause communication issues between you and your partner.
+They may also cause communication issues between you and your partner.

-- You may be drawn toward risky behaviors, like unprotected sex.
-ADHD may lower levels of certain brain chemicals called neurotransmitters.
-This may make you more prone to risky or impulsive actions.
+- You may be drawn to risky behaviors, like unprotected sex.
+ADHD can lower levels of certain brain chemicals called neurotransmitters.
+That may make you more likely to take risks or be impulsive.

 - You may like to have different sex partners.
-This can make it harder to keep a long-term relationship and increase the odds of risky sex.
+This can make it harder to keep a long-term relationship and raise the chances of risky sex.

 What You Can Do

 - Be open with your partner about your ADHD symptoms, such as trouble focusing and irritability.
-Reassure your partner these aren't her fault.
+Reassure them it’s not their fault.

 - Say what feels good for you.
-If you don't enjoy being touched all the time, tell your partner when and how to touch you.
+If you don't like being touched all the time, tell your partner when and how to touch you.
 This can prevent miscommunication and arguments.

 - Get rid of distractions.
-If you easily lose focus during sex, avoid attention grabbers like the TV or radio.
-Having sex in the dark may help youfocus on the moment with your partner.
+If you easily lose focus during sex, having sex in the dark may help you focus on the moment.

 - Focus on intimacy, not sex.
-Having trouble focusing can make it harder for you to get aroused or achieve orgasm.
+Trouble with focus can make it harder for you to get aroused or reach orgasm.
 Spend time on kissing, foreplay, and other acts besides intercourse.
-This can lessen the pressure and help you and your partner enjoy yourselves.
+This can ease the pressure and help you and your partner enjoy yourselves.

 - Stay active.
-Regular exercise can improve your ability to focus and raise levels of feel-good brain chemicals such as dopamine.
+Regular exercise can help you focus and raise levels of feel-good brain chemicals such as dopamine.
 That can help you enjoy intimacy more, and may make you less likely to engage in risky sexual behaviors.

 - Consider talk therapy.
-Seeing your doctor is important.
-But a mental health therapist, such as a psychologist or licensed social worker, also can help.
 Research shows that talk therapy can help ease ADHD symptoms that affect your sex life.
 A therapist can also help you better communicate with your partner in and out of bed.